NCERT Solutions for Class 11 Biology Chapter 17 Locomotion and Movement

 1. The sliding filament theory was mainly proposed to explain the process of muscle contraction.
 This theory proposes that during muscle contraction, the thin filaments slide over the thick filaments, leading to shortening of the myofibrils.

-2. Each muscle fibre possesses alternate light and dark bands, which contain a specialised contractile protein known as actin and myosin, respectively.
+2. Each muscle fiber possesses alternate light and dark bands, which contain a specialized contractile protein known as actin and myosin, respectively.

 3. Actin refers to a thin contractile protein present in the light band, and is known as the I-band.
 On the other hand, myosin is a thick contractile protein present in the dark band and is known as the A-band.